 - Large frogs

-Are Ball Pythons Dangerous?
+Are Ball Pythons Friendly?

 Ball pythons are docile snakes, but they can be very friendly and comfortable being handled by humans if you hold them once per day.
 An adult ball python will enjoy wrapping himself around your arm or waist, but you can easily unwrap him when you need to.
 After holding your snake, always wash your hands.